Skip to main content

 Is my information safe and secure?

 All data will be stored in a secure cloud environment.
-Your data will not be stored on the YourHealthNS app and can only be viewed through My NS Account from within the app, upon authentication.
-To learn more about a My NS Account, click here.
+Your data will not be stored on the YourHealthNS app and can only be viewed through My NS Account from within the app, after authentication.
+To find out what information is collected, how it's used and disclosed, how information is protected or to learn more about your privacy rights and choices, see our Privacy Notice.

 Where will my healthcare data be stored?